Facial Fractures Surgery

 This type of surgery is performed under general anaesthesia, and is usually a day procedure.
 Sometimes the bones can be returned to their correct position without making an incision on the skin, but most commonly several small, carefully placed incisions are needed to allow accurate reduction of the fracture.

 Cosmetic surgery is real surgery, and will most often require a general anaesthetic.
-All surgery will require a period of recovery before returning to normal activity.
+All surgery will require a period of recovery before returning to normal activity, as outlined in the particular procedure information.
 Although uncommon, complications can and do occur, and may affect the final result of your surgery.
-The potential risks will be discussed fully during your consultations, and you will have the opportunity to ask questions about the various risks in your particular circumstance.
-Risks may include poor quality scarring, excessive bruising and swelling, infection, bleeding, pain, asymmetry, nerve injury, anaesthetic complications, unsatisfactory cosmetic outcomes, the need for further surgery, and permanent disability or death.
+The potential risks will be discussed fully during your consultations, and you will have the opportunity to ask questions about the various risks in your particular circumstances.
+Risks may include the general risks of surgery, as well as the risks specific to the procedure, and include poor quality scarring, excessive bruising and swelling, infection, bleeding, pain, asymmetry, nerve injury, anaesthetic complications, drug reactions, unsatisfactory cosmetic outcomes, the need for further surgery, and permanent disability and death.